- + General

 Your permanent record (name, address, date of birth, courses attended, awards and dates of study) will be held by the College so we can supply you with a reference or transcript if requested and ultimately the data will be held for archival purposes in the public interest.

-Your administrative and progress records will be held for 6 years after you finish the course to ensure we have adequate records to deal with enquiries and complaints.
+Your progress records will be held for 6 years after you finish the course to ensure we have adequate records to deal with enquiries and complaints.

 If we collect other data from you in the course of your study you can expect to be informed why we have asked for it, what we will use it for, who we may pass it to and how long we intend to keep it for.

-Sometimes we store progress information in a system which is hosted offsite and in those circumstances we try to ensure your personal data is anonymised and we always make sure the company holding the data has the most appropriate security in place.
+Where we store progress information in a system which is hosted offsite we try to ensure your personal data is anonymised and we always make sure the company holding the data has the most appropriate security in place.

 For some courses, we will submit your work to Turnitin so we can do an anti-plagiarism check.